HomeScore Logo

 Aug 15, 2023

 Becoming a first-time homebuyer is a momentous step, brimming with dreams of cozy living spaces and white picket fences.
-While the journey is exciting, it's not without its share of potential mishaps and facepalm moments.
-To help you steer clear of these pitfalls, this guide is here to provide you with an "oops-proof" approach to first-time home buying.
+Programs like Florida Housing's Homebuyer Program offer fixed-rate mortgage loans and down payment assistance to help first time homebuyers overcome financial barriers to homeownership.
+While the journey is exciting, it’s not without its share of potential mishaps and facepalm moments.
+To help you steer clear of these pitfalls, this guide is here to provide you with an “oops-proof” approach to first-time home buying.

 1. Educate Yourself: The Research Phase

 The path to a successful home purchase begins with knowledge.
-Before diving into the market, dedicate time to educate yourself about home-buying basics.
+Before diving into the market, dedicate time to educate yourself about buying a home and its basics.
 Understand mortgage options, interest rates, closing costs, and property taxes.
 Seek out reliable resources, attend local workshops, and tap into the insights of experienced homeowners and real estate professionals.

 2. Budget Wisely